 - Neuroleadership.
 This one was coined by David Rock in 2006 in the American publication Strategy+Business.
 It claims to bring neuroscientific knowledge into the areas of leadership development, consulting, and management training.
 Where can you learn more about neuroleadership?
 At the Neuroleadership Institute, founded by David Rock, which sells workshops in the thousands of dollars.

 - Neuro-linguistic programming.
-A pseudoscientific method created in the 1970s which claims that using language to “reprogram” your brain can help LP can treat problems such as depression, phobias, and learning disorders.
+A pseudoscientific method created in the 1970s which claims that using language to “reprogram” your brain can help treat problems such as depression, phobias, and learning disorders.
 There is zero evidence it works, yet many training and coaching programs make fortunes by selling its boggus promises.

 - And more… There are too many pseudoscientific fields in psychology and neuroscience to include them all here, but I just want to mention a few more: neuromarketing, neurobusiness, graphology, are all pseudoscientific fields that seek to sell brain-based learning and other BS solutions.
 I highly recommend reading NeuroBollocks for some more entertaining examples.

 Okay, that’s it!
 More than 40 (legit) fields of psychology and neuroscience—53 exactly if you count similar fields across psychology and neuroscience separately.
 If you are considering a career in psychology or neuroscience, the American Psychology Association has an excellent career guide with more information.
 Have fun learning about these fascinating areas of research!